jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 # Stick of Judah and stick of Joseph
 > Old Testament prophecy of the Book of Mormon.
 [Lesson](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-teacher-manual/introduction-to-the-book-of-ezekiel/lesson-142-ezekiel-37?lang=eng)
-15 ¶ The word of the Lord came again unto me, saying, 16 Moreover, thou son of man, take thee one stick, and write upon it, For cJudah, and for the children of Israel his companions: then take another stick, and write upon it, For eJoseph, the stick of Ephraim, and for all the house of Israel his companions:
+15 ¶ The word of the Lord came again unto me, saying, 16 Moreover, thou son of man, take thee one stick, and write upon it, ***For Judah***, and for the children of Israel his companions: then take another stick, and write upon it, ***For Joseph***, the stick of Ephraim, and for all the house of Israel his companions:
 17 And join them one to another into one stick; and they shall become one in thine hand.
 18 ¶ And when the children of thy people shall speak unto thee, saying, Wilt thou not shew us what thou meanest by these?
-19 Say unto them, Thus saith the Lord God; Behold, I will take the stick of aJoseph, which is in the hand of Ephraim, and the tribes of Israel his fellows, and will put them with him, even with the stick of Judah, and make them one stick, and they shall be one in mine hand.
+19 Say unto them, Thus saith the Lord God; Behold, I will take the stick of Joseph, which is in the hand of Ephraim, and the tribes of Israel his fellows, and will put them with him, even with the stick of Judah, ***and make them one stick***, and they shall be one in mine hand.

 > From the lesson
-- “Commonly translated stick, the Hebrew word used is etz, a generic word meaning ‘wood’ (there are other words meaning ‘stick,’ ‘staff,’ ‘branch,’ or ‘scepter’).
-This was wood upon which it was possible to write.
-Babylonian writing tablets of wood have been found hinged together and faced with wax, with writing engraved on them.
+- “***Commonly translated stick, the Hebrew word used is etz***, a generic word meaning ‘wood’ (there are other words meaning ‘stick,’ ‘staff,’ ‘branch,’ or ‘scepter’).
+This was wood upon which it was possible to write. ***Babylonian writing tablets of wood have been found hinged together and faced with wax***, with writing engraved on them.
 Two wooden tablets represent the scriptures from Judah (the Bible) and Joseph (the Book of Mormon) to ‘be one in mine hand’ (Ezek.
 37:15–19 and fn.)”
 (A Latter-day Saint Commentary on the Old Testament [1993], 608).
 - In addition, while serving as an associate professor of ancient scripture at Brigham Young University, Keith Meservy commented on the discovery of some ancient wooden tablets:
-- “The discovery in 1953 of these writing boards from biblical Calah in Mesopotamia altered the thinking of scholars about how Middle Eastern cultures made records.
-Wooden tablets filled with wax represent the ‘earliest known form of ancient book’ and help us understand an important prophecy of Ezekiel foretelling the uniting of the Bible and Book of Mormon” (“Ezekiel’s Sticks and the Gathering of Israel,” Ensign, Feb.
+- “The discovery in 1953 of these writing boards from biblical Calah in Mesopotamia altered the thinking of scholars about how Middle Eastern cultures made records. ***Wooden tablets filled with wax represent the ‘earliest known form of ancient book’*** and help us understand an important prophecy of Ezekiel foretelling the uniting of the Bible and Book of Mormon” (“Ezekiel’s Sticks and the Gathering of Israel,” Ensign, Feb.
 1987, 4).
 - Ezekiel’s prophecy that the two sticks would be joined “one to another into one stick” (Ezekiel 37:17) is clarified by the phrase “shall grow together,” which is found in 2 Nephi 3:12.
 This phrase helps us understand that the joining together of the two sticks is a process that will occur over time.

 <img src="{{site.baseurl}}/images/parchment_scroll_lamps.jpeg" height="200" alt="">   <img src="{{site.baseurl}}/images/wooden-tablets.jpeg" height="200" alt="">